 Avoid irritation and skin dryness by using suitable soaps for your skin type.
 Discover potent ingredients in keeping harmful bacteria away while still gentle with your hands.

-From washing to moisturising, finding the right products can be a challenge with so many choices on the market.
+From washing to moisturising, finding the right products can be challenging with so many market choices.
 So, let's start our Hand Care mini-series with the first episode on suitable soaps according to your skin type!

 Top Ingredients in Hand Soaps

 Olive oil, Aloe vera, algae and glycerine are my favourite hydrating compounds when it comes to soaps.
 These ingredients are perfect for people with dry or sensitive skin that is prone to eczema.
 In addition, shea and cocoa butter are frequently found in moisturising soap bars.

 Regardless of the ingredients, it would be best to choose natural soaps made from pure ingredients, without synthetic fragrances, preservatives, or chemical compounds.
 A high-quality soap bar is full of good fatty oils rich in nutrients, vitamins, and antioxidants that protect your skin barrier while keeping it hydrated and nourished.
 In addition, essential oils are often added to the mixture giving the product extra benefits and a lovely scent.

 Keep your hands revitalised with the skin-boosting luxury liquid hand wash from Green Angel with lavender, mandarin and neroli essential oils.
 The ingredients are gentle to the skin, and the soap has a calming and soothing effect.

 Antibacterial hand soaps have gained popularity since 2020.
 But we must keep in mind that this type of soap kills both harmful and helpful germs.
 Good bacteria live on our skin and are part of our skin's natural defence mechanism and balance.
 As a result, impaired skin with redness, stinging, or itchiness may appear.
 Therefore, we must be careful not to overuse it.